metno/emep-ctm/Input.rst

 Biogenic emissions of isoprene and monoterpene are calculated in the model as a function of temperature and solar radiation, using the landuse datasets.
-The light and temperature dependencies are similar to those used in the original open source model, see Chapter 4.2 of the EMEP Status Report 1/2003 Part I (Simpson *et al.*, 2003).

-Biogenic VOC emission potentials (i.e. rates at :math:`30^\circ C` and full sunlight) are included for four different forest types in the NetCDF file ``EMEP_EuroBVOC.nc``.
+The light and temperature dependencies follow the ideas proposed in Guenther et al (1993,1995), the first step in the emission processing is to define 'standard' emission potentials, which give the emissions of particular land-covers at standard environmental conditions (:math:`30^\circ C`  and photosynthetically active radiation of 1000 :math:`\mu mole/m^2/s`).

+European forests are treated in most detail.
+For these, BVOC emission potentials have been created from the the map of forest species generated by Koeble and Seufert (2001).
+This work provided maps for 115 tree species in 30 European countries, based upon a compilation of data from the ICP-forest network.
+The emission potentials for each species are as given in Simpson *et al.*, 2012, and have been aggregated into the four default forest classes used by EMEP over Europe (DF, CF, NF, BF).
+The NetCDF file ``EMEP_EuroBVOC.nc`` provides the aggregated emission potenitals for these 4 categories.
 These emission potentials have unit :math:`\mu g/m^2/h`\ , and refer to emissions per area of the appropriate forest category.

+On the global scale, new landcover maps were created as a combination of GLC2000 and Community Land Model (CLM) data as described in Simpson *et al.*, 2017.
-In addition, default emission potentials are given for other land-cover categories in the file ``Inputs_LandDefs.csv``.
+The default emission potentials are given for these extra CLM categories, and for any non-forest land-cover on Europe  in the file
+``Inputs_LandDefs.csv``.
 The underlying emission potentials, land-cover data bases, and model coding have however changed substantially since model version v.2011-06.
 The new approach is documented in Simpson *et